Price

 Attention!

-The benefit is transferred to the benefit recipient’s account in a credit institution of the Republic of Latvia or the postal settlement system (PSS).
+The benefit is transferred to the benefit recipient’s account with a credit institution of the Republic of Latvia or to an account in the postal settlement system.